What Is STS Prepaid Electricity Vending?

 1. What Is STS?

-STS stands for Standard Transfer Specification.
-It is an international standard (IEC 62055-41 and IEC 62055-51) that defines how prepaid electricity tokens are generated, encrypted, transferred, and decoded by electricity meters.
-Developed by the International Electrotechnical Commission (IEC), STS is the globally accepted standard for prepaid metering systems.
+STS stands for Standard Transfer Specification, an international standard (IEC 62055-41 and IEC 62055-51) that defines how prepaid electricity tokens are generated, encrypted, transferred, and decoded by meters.
+The International Electrotechnical Commission (IEC) developed it, and it is the globally accepted standard for prepaid metering.

-STS is managed by the STS Association, an independent body that certifies meters, vending systems, and manages the allocation of manufacturer codes and key generation codes to ensure the integrity of the entire ecosystem.
+The STS Association, an independent body, certifies meters and vending systems, and manages manufacturer codes and key generation codes to keep the ecosystem secure.

 2. Why the Standard Exists